titola/neuropa/README.md

 that provoke me nonstop.
 Sometimes the walls creak as every night.
 Generally the forced awakenings are more than three.

+On March 23 2019 night 1:30: another burst near the window of my room (outdoors).
+On 21 March, I have hung a a Venetian curtain in front of the window.
+On 22 March, I have added reflecting materials (DVD and aluminium) between the window and the curtain.

 I don't take medicines or drugs and fortunately my brain is still efficient.
 I will discover who are these ridiculous militarized stupids and I will humiliate who protect them.